 When you use CSS with your browser, the colours that you see are from the display emitting light.
 When the red, green, and blue primary colours combine to make a colour, they are additive: the more of each component there is, the lighter the colour.
 Which is why #FFF is white (or why white is #FFF, depending on your perspective).

-Conversely, when you print, the colours that you see are from the light that is reflected from the printed surface.
-When the cyan, magenta, and yellow primaries combine to make a colour, they are subtractive: the more of each component there is, the darker the colour. cmyk(1, 1, 1, 0) should give black, but in practice, it’s closer to a muddy brown.
+should give black, but in practice, it’s closer to a muddy brown.
 That’s one reason why black is added as the fourth colour.[9]
 Using black ink is also less expensive than using a triple quantity of coloured inks.
 Text is typically printed solely in black to avoid problems if the other three inks are not perfectly aligned.
 A ‘richer’ black, which might be used for example in a graphic, can be made by applying solid black over one or more other colours.

 Figure 14.
 RGB and CMY